Analog Secure Distributed Matrix Multiplication over Complex Numbers: Introduction

+Secure distributed matrix multiplication has been researched as a way to harness the power of distributed computation for large scale matrix multiplication.
+Different code constructions and fundamental limits have been studied in \cite{chang2018capacity, chang2019upload, jia2019capacity, yang2019secure, d2020gasp, d2021degree, d2020notes, jia2021cross, mital2020secure, kim2019privateCL, yu2020entangled, yu2019lagrange, kakar2019capacity}, which are discussed in more detail in Section \ref{sec:related_work}.
 When distributing computation to multiple workers, the computation time will be limited by the slowest one.
 This limitation can be quite severe, since the system might have stragglers that take much longer time than the others.
 To mitigate this straggler-effect, coded computation is utilized.
 Coded computation relies on coding theoretic tools that allow recovering the final result from only a partial set of answers.
 This way the user only needs to wait for the fastest responses before getting the final result.
 Furthermore, distributing sensitive data to unknown helpers might not be feasible in some circumstances, \textit{e.g.}, sensitive medical information or identifiable personal data.
 To protect the confidentiality of the information, tools from information theory and coding theory are used.
 This allows the scheme to be secure against any $X$ colluding servers.

 Existing SDMM schemes compute the product of matrices over finite fields, since coding theory is most often done over finite fields.
 However, computing a matrix product over a finite field is not as practical as computing a product over the real or complex numbers.
 It is possible to discretize matrix multiplication over the real numbers to a suitable prime field, which loses some precision.
 Furthermore, the operations over a finite field are slow when compared to operations over reals when approximating with floating point numbers.
 The approximation done by floating point numbers is much better than the approximation done by converting to finite fields, since floating point numbers do not have to trade magnitude with precision.